abstractqqq/polars_ds_extension/README.md

 # Disclaimer

 **Currently in Beta.
 Feel free to submit feature requests in the issues section of the repo.
-This library will only depend on python Polars and will try to be as stable as possible for polars>=0.20.6.
+This library will only depend on python Polars (for most of its core) and will try to be as stable as possible for polars>=0.20.16.
 Exceptions will be made when Polars's update forces changes in the plugins.**

 This package is not tested with Polars streaming mode and is not designed to work with data so big that has to be streamed.